grushety/QueryEngine/README.md

         - apply seq
         - check if there all  other in given order for each positive event
         - if yes save them in SeqState
-7. devine win_neg op that filter seq state +
+7. define win_neg op that filter seq state +
     - for each negative event type search it in each SeqState in given order
     - if yes filter the seq from SeqState

 ######(b) add pog handling

+1. input event in loop with get next
+2. update pog array
+3. if pog is apdated